-- Confirm 120-volt power is going into converter. - Disconnect the 12+ wire from the master switch. - Using a voltmeter, check voltage output between heavy gauge positive and negative wires coming out of converter. - The voltage must be within 13.8 and 14.0 volts.
+- Confirm 120-volt power is going into the converter. - Disconnect the 12+ wire from the master switch. - Using a voltmeter, check voltage output between heavy gauge positive and negative wires coming out of the converter. - The voltage should be within 13.6 and 14.0 volts.
 (The meter of the tester should be calibrated periodically.) - If converter is not within these voltages, have it serviced by a qualified technician or replace it.